-Periodontitis always begins with inflammation of the gums, known as gingivitis.
-This is not always easy to recognize but one of the first signs that you may become aware of is bleeding from the gums when you brush your teeth.
-The gums may look red and swollen and you might notice a discoloured layer of bacterial plaque on the teeth.
+Periodontitis typically begins with inflammation of the gums, known as gingivitis.
+It may not always be immediately noticeable, but one of the first signs is often bleeding from the gums during tooth brushing.
+Other symptoms may include red and swollen gums and the presence of discolored bacterial plaque on the teeth.

-It often happens that the presence of periodontitis is not recognized by an individual until they are 40 or 50 years of age, by which time a great deal of damage may have occurred.
-However, Dr. Armelyn Dela Cruz is able to detect signs of the disease at a much earlier stage during a routine examination and can monitor your periodontal status using a special assessment known as the Periodontal Screening Index.
+It's essential to recognize that the presence of periodontitis may not become evident until an individual reaches their 40s or 50s, by which time significant damage may have occurred.
+However, Dr. Armelyn Dela Cruz can detect early signs of the disease during a routine examination, often using a specialized assessment called the Periodontal Screening Index.

-A healthy mouth is colonized by more than 700 different species of bacteria, most of which are completely harmless and live in harmony with their host.
-However, when tooth cleaning is not thorough enough, the bacterial deposits build up next to the gums, forming a plaque, and the conditions become suitable for more dangerous bacteria to flourish.
-The natural defences of the body are also compromised.
+A healthy mouth naturally contains over 700 different species of bacteria, most of which are harmless and coexist with their host.
+However, when tooth cleaning is inadequate, bacterial deposits accumulate near the gums, forming plaque.
+This provides an ideal environment for more harmful bacteria to flourish, compromising the body's natural defenses.

-If the soft bacterial plaque is not removed by brushing, minerals are deposited within it over time and it becomes a hard deposit on the tooth called tartar.
-The presence of tartar encourages the growth of the bacterial plaque towards the tooth roots.
-As the inflammation progresses deeper, the attachment of the gum to the root is disrupted and a gap or periodontal pocket is formed between them.
-This pocket is an ideal place for harmful bacteria to colonize and in which to multiply, therefore driving the disease process forward.
-In their new habitat, the bacteria release toxins as products of their metabolism, which further trigger the body?s defence mechanisms.
+If bacterial plaque is not removed by regular brushing, minerals deposit within it over time, leading to the formation of hard deposits called tartar.
+Tartar encourages bacterial plaque to grow toward the tooth roots.
+As inflammation progresses deeper, it disrupts the attachment of the gum to the tooth root, forming a periodontal pocket.
+This pocket becomes an ideal place for harmful bacteria to colonize and multiply, releasing toxins that further trigger the body's defense mechanisms.

-The severity and speed of progression of periodontitis depends upon the balance of a number of factors: the number and type of bacteria present, how strong the individual?s defence mechanisms are, and the presence or absence of certain risk factors.
-For example, the more aggressive the bacteria and the weaker the immune response of the patient, the more active will be the disease.
-Added to that, some risk factors, such as smoking or diabetes, can further weaken the body?s defences and speed up the disease process.
-In the same way, certain drugs, such as antihypertensive or vasodilating agents and immunotherapy, affect the inflammatory response to plaque and make patients more susceptible to gingivitis.
-However, it is important to recognize that, without the accumulation of bacterial plaque, periodontitis will not occur.
+The severity and speed of periodontitis progression depend on various factors, including the type and quantity of bacteria present, the strength of the individual's immune response, and the presence or absence of specific risk factors.
+Factors like smoking or diabetes can weaken the body's defenses and accelerate the disease process.
+Certain drugs, such as antihypertensive medications and immunotherapy, can affect the inflammatory response to plaque, making patients more susceptible to gingivitis.
+However, it is crucial to understand that without the buildup of bacterial plaque, periodontitis would not develop.

-It is now understood that untreated periodontal disease can have effects on general health; for example, it poses an increased risk for complications during pregnancy (pre-eclampsia, premature birth and low birth weight) and also an increased risk for heart disease and diabetes.
+Moreover, it's now understood that untreated periodontal disease can have broader effects on general health.
+It increases the risk of complications during pregnancy, including pre-eclampsia, premature birth, and low birth weight.
+Additionally, it's associated with an elevated risk of heart disease and diabetes.